Edward R. Roybal: Koreagate

 In 1978, Roybal was involved in a vote-buying investigation known as the Koreagate scandal, in which he failed to properly report to the House Ethics Committee a gift of $1000 from a South Korean lobbyist, Tongsun Park.
 During the investigation by the Ethics Committee, Roybal mistakenly stated he had never met Park.
 Park later testified that he had met Roybal four years earlier, for less than two minutes, and that he hardly remembered the man.
-In addition, Roybal voted against every bill that would have benefitted Park, thus discrediting allegations of a vote buying scheme.
+In addition, Roybal voted against every bill that would have benefited Park, thus discrediting allegations of a vote buying scheme.

 Requests by Hispanic leaders, and testimony by Representatives Ronald Dellums and Phillip Burton as to the facts of the case, as well as many representatives who spoke against the Ethics Committee recommendation for censure, resulted in the potential censure being reduced to a reprimand (the same punishment given the other two Representatives involved).
 In a letter dated November 29, 1978, Thomas H. Henderson, Jr., Chief of the Public Integrity Section, stated that "The House Committee found that this change of testimony and other facts testified to on April 25, 1978, concerning the incident was not intentionally untruthful as originally charged."
 Undeterred, Roybal ran for reelection the same year and won 70% of the vote.

 Roybal retired in 1993 after thirty years in office.
-That year, following redistricting, his daughter Lucille Roybal-Allard became the Representative for the 33rd District, which contained part of Roybal's district, while Xavier Becerra, with Roybal's endorsement, won election in 30th District, which included much of the remaining territory of Roybal's former 25th District.
+That year, following redistricting, his daughter Lucille Roybal-Allard became the Representative for the 33rd District, which contained part of Roybal's district, while Xavier Becerra, with Roybal's endorsement, won election in the 30th District, which included much of the remaining territory of Roybal's former 25th District.